I would like some tips on how to swim breaststroke with more speed. Which parts of my breaststroke technique could I change to gain more speed?

 The propulsion for breaststroke comes from having a powerful leg kick, but speed over a longer distance comes from the glide phase of the stroke.

-Next ensure that your arms are fully extended at the end of each arm pull phase.
+Next, ensure that your arms are fully extended at the end of each arm pull phase.
 The circular motion of the arm action should be a small circle just in front of you.
 A common mistake is to pull wide and allow the hands to pull past the shoulders.
 Fully extending the arms and hands after each arm pull will ensure that the maximum distance is covered with each stroke.

-The glide phase occurs just after the legs kick back and round and arms extend forward.
+Correct timing ensures an effective glide phase.
+The glide phase occurs just after the legs kick back and around and the arms extend forward.
 Wait momentarily and glide to a second or two with arms together and feet together in a streamlined position in the water.

 Competitive breaststroke contains virtually no glide phase, as the arms pull as soon as the leg kick is complete.
 The speed of the stroke comes from the power and strength of the arm pull and the leg kick, combined with the arms and legs fully extending to gain as much distance per stroke cycle as possible.

-A combination of all of the above tips and exercises will help make your breaststroke faster.
+Combining the above tips and exercises will help make your breaststroke faster.